Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 ---

 This is the most short and precise guide for XS Scripting that you will find, it does not give any introductions to programming topics and cuts right to the chase, if you are a programmer then this is perfect for you.
 If you are not a programmer fear not!
-Refer to the `XS Scritping: For Beginners` section of this guide instead.
+Refer to the [For Beginners](../beginner/ "Jump to: XS Scripting > For Beginners") section of this guide instead.

 ## 1. What is XS?
 XS stands for External Subroutines and it is a custom programming language that was made by Ensamble Studios.
 An XS Script can be used in an RMS and Custom Scenarios, and it is a program that can perform calculations and execute different functions and effects.